Life could be a fool with six partners,

 There is strength in the niggardly times of life.

 The weakness is the inability to draw them forth

 from those small trembling feelings that you have.

 Am I so different?

 Am I so compelled to struggle

-against all the foreign preaching on the news,
+against all the foreign preachings on the news,

 am I so convoluted with part truths

-that I now have come to believe that their small differences
+that I now believe that their small differences

 are apparent to logic, to life.